The Australian Transport Safety Bureau (ATSB) has issued a safety advisory notice relating to fasteners on Robinson helicopters.

 ‘This indicated that the bolt was not in-situ at the time of the post-impact fire,’ the ATSB said.

-The ATSB concludes the nut came off due to hydrogen embrittlement.
-Cracking from hydrogen embrittlement of the type of nuts fitted to Robinson helicopters had been previously identified, the ATSB said.
+The ATSB was unable to determine why the nut came loose in the crashed helicopter but said cracking from hydrogen embrittlement of the type of nuts fitted to Robinson helicopters had been previously identified.

 Robinson Helicopter Company’s (RHC) service letters for the R22 (SL‑64), R44 (SL-50) and R66 (SL-09) helicopters discuss D210 Corrosion-Resistant (CRES) Nuts.